 A SWOT analysis stands for strengths, weaknesses, opportunities, and threats.
 This is a tactic businesses use to help reveal blind spots that business owners or employees might not see on a day-to-day basis.
 Performing a SWOT analysis helps your company slow down and ask probing questions that unveil essential information about your company and where it wants it to go.
 It is the easiest way to self-evaluate your business both internally and externally.

 The strengths and weaknesses of a SWOT analysis are considered to be internal, while opportunities and threats are considered to be internal.
 What does your company do well, and where can you make improvements?
-Opportunities and threats are even more important in today’s marketplace as companies are evolving and innovating faster than ever.
+Opportunities and threats are even more important in today’s marketplace as companies evolve and innovate faster.
 Rather than trying to put out fires as your competitors make positive steps forward, a SWOT analysis allows you to act as a firefighter ready for battle.
 As a best practice, strive to complete a thorough SWOT analysis at least once per quarter to keep yourself accountable and aligned with your goals.

 Step 3: Set Your Macro Goals